mattkleiny/surreal-rust/README.md

 # Surreal ![Surreal Icon](./surreal.ico)

-A capable game engine built with Rust.
+A simple but capable game engine, built with Rust.

 This project is in active development.